pieberrykinnie/second-year-guide/8-building-your-resume.md

+# Building Your Resumé

 By the second year, many Computer Science students begin exploring internship opportunities, either through the Computer Science Co-op program or by applying to independent internships on their own.
 One of the most nerve-wracking parts of this process is trying to build a standout resumé.

 Your resumé is a vital tool for communicating how your skills, education, and experiences align with what employers need in tech roles.
 A strong resumé clearly shows that you:
-- **Can do the job** (technical and analytical ability)
+- Can do the job (technical and analytical ability)
-- **Will do the job** (motivation, initiative and other soft skills)
+- Will do the job (motivation, initiative and other soft skills)
-- **Fit the team** (communication and adaptability)
+- Fit the team (communication and adaptability)
 ---
 ## Target Your Resumé

 Employers should be able to tell within **10 to 30 seconds** why you're a strong candidate.
 They won’t spend time reading every detail of the dozens or hundreds of resumés they receive.
 Your goal is to stand out quickly and clearly.

-Whether your strongest asset is your education, a technical project, or an internship, make sure it appears **on the first page** of your resumé if it spans multiple pages.
+Whether your strongest asset is your education, a technical project, or an internship, make sure it appears on the first page of your resumé if it spans multiple pages.

-> **NOTE:** Multiple-page resumés are acceptable, but limit them to a maximum of two pages.
+> **Note:** Multiple-page resumés are acceptable, but limit them to a maximum of two pages.
 For Co-Op applications, two pages are generally acceptable.
 For traditional internships, you're better off with a condensed one-page resumé.

 ### So, What Are Employers Looking For?
 Employers value a blend of **technical** and **transferable** skills.